Margot Robbie to Star in Female-Led ‘Pirates of the Caribbean' Movie

 "Margot and I share a passion for championing female voices and feel that one way to do that is to connect these writers with a wide array of experts in big-budget filmmaking--men and women alike," Hodson described of the initiative, which is called the Lucky Exports Pitch Program.

 And in a Feb.
-2020 interview with the PA, 29-year-old Margot touched on why her production company, LuckyChap Entertainment, is committed to telling stories that "subvert social expectations surrounding gender."
+2020 interview with the PA, 29-year-old Robbie touched on why her production company, LuckyChap Entertainment, is committed to telling stories that "subvert social expectations surrounding gender."

-The "Pirates of the Caribbean" film starring Margot does not have a director or release date just yet.
+The "Pirates of the Caribbean" film starring Robbie does not have a director or release date just yet.